slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lovers

 <!--
+> *"You must love in such a way that the person you love feels free."
+-- Thich Nhat Hanh
 - when poverty comes in the door love goes out of the window. -- english proverb
 - marry someone you can break generational curses with
 - Happy the marriage where the husband is the head and the wife the heart. -- estonian proverb